Molecular Parity Nonconservation in Nuclear Spin Couplings: Theory

-The contribution of the $2s$ shell is approximately 8 times smaller and can be neglected in the estimates (for hydrogen the density at the origin scales as $1/n^3$).
-Typical internuclear distances $|\bm R_I-\bm R_S|$ are comparable to the bond length and are about 3 --- 4 Bohr radii.
-Given the $Z^3$ scaling, the term in parentheses in Equation \ref{mixed-PNCa} including $Z$ from the heaviest atom will dominate.
-Assuming $|\bm R_K-\bm R_L|\approx 4$ the magnitude of $\bm{J}^{(1)}_{PNC}$ is estimated:
+The contribution of the $2s$ shell is approximately eight times smaller and can be neglected in the estimates (for hydrogen, the density at the origin scales as $1/n^3$).
+Putting \eqref{e-density} in \eqref{mixed-PNCa} we arrive at

+Typical internuclear distances $R_{I,S}$ are comparable to the bond length and are about 3 --- 4 Bohr radii.
+Given the $Z^3$ scaling, the term in parentheses in Eq.\,\eqref{mixed-PNCa} including $Z$ from the heaviest atom will dominate.
+Assuming $R_{I,S}\approx 4$, the magnitude of $\bm{J}^{(1)}_\mathrm{PNC}$ is estimated:

 where $Z_I$ is the charge of the heaviest nucleus in the molecule.